Best Practices for Using the VerseDB API

 }

-Test with Public Endpoints First
+Test Connectivity First

-Before implementing authentication, test your integration with public endpoints:
+Before implementing your integration, test your authentication:

-const testConnection = async () => {
+const testConnection = async (token) => {

-const response = await fetch('https://versedb.com/api/v1/publishers');
+const response = await fetch('https://versedb.com/api/user', {

 if (response.ok) {